crevee/hammer-time/README.md

 **Before start, let you know it's not the official clone game of Bits &amp; Bops game!**

 Let's nail it to the rhythm!
-You can move the hammer through key input.
+You can move the hammer through the spacebar input.

 After playing the game, I tried to make the game similar using p5.js to make it playable on the web.